-If your router can obtain an IP address but your computer is unable to load any web pages from the Internet, it might be for one of the following reasons
+If your router can obtain an IP address but your computer is unable to load any web pages from the Internet, check the following:

-Your computer might not recognize any DNS server addresses.
-A DNS server is a host on the Internet that translates Internet names (such as www addresses) to numeric IP addresses.

-Typically, your ISP provides the addresses of one or two DNS servers for your use.
-If you entered a DNS address during the router's configuration, restart your computer.

-Alternatively, you can configure your computer manually with a DNS address, as explained in the documentation for your computer.

-• The router might not be configured as the default gateway on your computer.

-Reboot the computer and verify that the router address (www.routerlogin.net) is listed by your computer as the default gateway address.

-You might be running login software that is no longer needed.
+- Your computer might not recognize any DNS server addresses.
+A DNS server is a host on the Internet that translates Internet names (such as www addresses) to numeric IP addresses. - Typically, your ISP provides the addresses of one or two DNS servers for your use.
+If you entered a DNS address during the router's configuration, restart your computer. - Alternatively, you can configure your computer manually with a DNS address, as explained in the documentation for your computer. - The router configured as the default gateway on your computer. - Reboot the computer and verify that the router address (www.routerlogin.net) is listed by your computer as the default gateway address. - You might be running login software that is no longer needed.
 If your ISP provided a program to log you in to the Internet (such as WinPoET), you no longer need to run that software after installing your router.
 You might need to go to Internet Explorer and select Tools > Internet Options, click the Connections tab, and select the Never dial a connection.
 Other browsers provide similar options.